UdaykiranEstari/Apple-Store-App-Analytics-A-Practical-SQL-Data-Analysis/README.md

 In this phase, we gained valuable insights into the dataset, which provided a foundation for further analysis and decision-making.

+for more info check the sql file `AppStore_Analysis.sql`

 ### Step 3 : Data Analysis and Insights

 After completing the exploratory data analysis (EDA), we proceeded with the data analysis phase, where we derived valuable insights to guide our stakeholder's app development decisions.
 The following are the key insights we obtained: